 Marin Transit is responsible for local transit service within Marin County.
 It delivers services through contract operators, including Golden Gate Bridge Highway & Transportation District (GGBHTD), Marin Airporter, MV Transportation, Whistlestop, and Michael's Transportation.
-Its primary service and financial planning document is the Short Range Transit Plan (SRTP), that includes ten years of financial projections for operations and capital programs.
+Since the passage of Measure A, Marin Transit has continued to expand fixed route and mobility options for Marin County residents.
+Its primary service and financial planning document is the Short Range Transit Plan (SRTP), and includes ten years of financial projections for operations and capital programs.
 Marin Transit's Board uses the SRTP to guide the expenditures of funds, including Measure A funds.